IBM-Bluemix-Docs/security-advisor/setup-activity.md

 You can install an agent to collect audit flow logs from your {{site.data.keyword.cloud_notm}} account.
 The logs are stored in your Cloud Object Storage instance where you can enable Activity Insights to analyze your logs for suspicious behavior.
 {: shortdesc}

-1. Clone the following repository to your local system.
+1. Clone the [Activity Insights](https://github.com/ibm-cloud-security/security-advisor-activity-insights){: external} repository to your local system.

   ```
   git clone https://github.com/ibm-cloud-security/security-advisor-activity-insights.git